-If a justice of the peace is satisfied by information on oath that there is reasonable ground for suspecting that an offence1 has been, or is about to be, committed, he may grant a search warrant2 authorising a constable: (1) to enter, at any time within three months from the date of the warrant, any premises or place named in the warrant, if necessary by force, and to search the premises or place and every person found there; (2) to inspect any document found in the premises or place or in the possession of any person found there, and
+If a justice of the peace is satisfied by information on oath that there is reasonable ground for suspecting that an offence1 has been, or is about to be, committed, he may grant a search warrant2 authorising a constable: (1) to enter, at any time within three months from the date of the warrant, any premises or place named in the warrant, if necessary by force, and to search the premises or place and every person found there; (2) to inspect any document found in the premises or place

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.